 A service level agreement is essentially a business contract between you and your client.
 A hold harmless clause protects your company by limiting risk.
 If anything happens outside of your control, your business will be protected.
 In other words, a hold harmless clause will prevent a client from being able to sue you for any damages or expenses.

 6. Explain Expectations of Clients

-Focusing solely on how you will deliver your service is a mistake often committed by managed service providers.
+Focusing solely on how you will deliver your service is a mistake often committed by MSPs.
 A solid service level agreement also needs to focus on how customers need to handle questions, complaints, or other various issues.
 Clearly stating the expectations of clients will eliminate confusion and create a much easier working relationship.

 7. Include a Discontinuing Service Agreement

 Besides explaining service protocols, a service level agreement also needs to account for a plan to discontinue services.
 Without a discontinue service plan, it can be a very difficult and expensive process.
 It can ultimately result in a lawsuit if you do not outline the process of undoing contracts.

 8. Continue to Evolve SLA

 A service level agreement needs to be reassessed over time.
 The IT world is always changing and a service level agreement can quickly become irrelevant.
 Routinely making changes will enable your company to have much more success in the future.

 The IT world can become very unpredictable and experience unforeseen issues.
 A good service level agreement needs to explain the protocol for these scenarios.
 For example, Amazon experienced a four-day outage in April 2011.
 Fortunately, they did not breach their service level arrangement because they specifically outlined this scenario.